strongdan/blog/_posts/2017-8-15-Populating-Your-Portfolio.md

 It's also important that your code runs without crashing, and does what it's intended to do.
 Use a test-driven process to debug your code as you work and you will save a great deal of time.
 Make sure you consider as many edge cases as possible.
 Those looking at your code certainly will.

-If you have time, ensure that your code is performant, but this is less important and can be accomplished during refactoring.
+If you have time, ensure that your code is performant, but this should be secondary to functionality and can be accomplished during refactoring.
+Take the time to research the various Pandas libraries.
+Creating your own algorithms is often a waste of time considering the vast array of predefined libraries and functions that are provided by the Pandas community.
+Use Pandas over vanilla Python wherever possible - Pandas dataframes have been optimized for memory performance.

 <h3>Variation</h3>